LYNNE J. ELKINS

 The Elkins Research Group

-My group's research focuses on using geochemistry to better understand Earth's dynamic processes, in particular how magmas are generated in the Earth's mantle layer and how they are emplaced to form new crust.
+My research focuses on using geochemistry to better understand Earth's dynamic processes, in particular how magmas are generated in the Earth's mantle layer and how they are emplaced to form new crust.
 Most of this work involves measuring and modeling major elements, trace elements, and isotope compositions in igneous rocks from continental rifts, ocean basins, hotspots, and anomalous volcanic areas, and using that work to interpret magma origins.
 Some former and ongoing research projects are described below:

 Geochemical Modeling of Uranium-Series Isotopes